 Robert Mueller, The Sept 11th Attacks & The “Mistakes” Which Made It Happen

 Robert Mueller grew up in a well educated home in Princeton, New Jersey.
-He became well read on topics such as History and had an interest in the medical field.
+He became a voracious reader on topics such as American history and had an interest in the medical field as well.
 During 9th grade his family moved to Philadelphia where he would then enroll at St. Paul’s for the remainder of his middle school and high school studies.
 He would then enroll in the famed Princeton University in New Jersey where he would receive Bachelor of Arts in Politics.
 In 1967 he would receive a Master of Arts in International Relations at NYU.
 He would enter the Marine Corps in 1968, his reasoning for entering the Marines was due to a close friends death in Vietnam, David Hackett, which helped set Mueller on the path to public service, he explained.
 Hackett and Mueller played together on Princeton’s lacrosse team.

 “One would have thought that the life of a Marine, and David’s death in Vietnam, would argue strongly against following in his footsteps.
 But many of us saw in him the person we wanted to be,” Mueller said.
 “And a number of his friends, teammates, and associates joined the Marine Corps because of him, as did I. … He taught us the true meaning of leadership.
 One teammate can change your life.
 And David Hackett changed mine.”